-Storing fresh fruit and vegetables from the garden is an easy task in summer months.
+Storing fresh fruit and vegetables from the garden is an easy task in the summer months.
 However, once the cooler months roll around, the abundance of produce is so overwhelming that not even our fridges can keep up.

 Utilizing fridges as our main source of food preservation isn’t always the best, either.
 There are several downfalls that come with using a refrigerator to preserve food.
 For example, the nutritional value of foods will decrease if kept for over several weeks, and if your home experiences a power outage, all of that food could potentially go to waste.